 It is illegal for those under 21 to drive with any alcohol in the bloodstream.
 Their blood alcohol concentration (BAC) must be 0.00%.

 Texas alcohol laws permit drinking by those of any age below 21.
 It must be in the visible presence of a parent, guardian, or spouse at least 21.
 Many parents do this to demystify alcohol and promote moderation.
+It appears to work.

 II.
-More Texas Alcohol Laws
+Other Texas Alcohol Laws

 It’s illegal to sell alcohol to anyone, including adults, under age 21.